 (****) — Mortgage on My Soul.
 Haden puts his bass through a wah-wah pedal and Motian deals out an undulating rock beat.
 Jarrett’s funky tune is memorable.
 A classic track, and the one place where the soprano sax is required.

 — Spirit.
 For the special effect pieces, Redman will usually break out his musette, something unique on the “blues avant-grade rooted untethered esoteric vernacular exotic indigenous east-west” continuum.
-It was even more impressive live then on record.
+It was even more impressive live than on record.

 — Markings.
 On clarinet, Redman reads down a short completely–notated piece without bass and drums.
 Really pretty great — there could have been more Jarrett music like this.